nuxeo/nuxeo-coldstorage/README.md

 Nuxeo Cold Storage integrates [Jenkins pipelines](https://jenkins.napps.dev.nuxeo.com/job/nuxeo/job/nuxeo-coldstorage/) for each maintenance branch, for _master_ (fast track) and also for each opened PR.

 The following features are available:
-- Possibility of having a dedicated preview environment for a PR by using the tag GitHub PR tag `preview`
-- Each PR merge to _master_ branch will generate a "release candidate" package
+- Each PR merge to _10.10_ branch will generate a "release candidate" package
-- A preview aligned on _master_ branch code is available

 ### Localization Management